Before you buy

 Verify the pay-as-you-go equivalent cost.

-"Pay-as-you-go equivalent cost" = Actual raw usage in the statistical period (Usage Details) × Discounted unit price of the deducted instance.
+pay-as-you-go equivalent cost = Actual raw usage in the statistical period (on the Usage Details page) × Discounted unit price of the deducted instance.

 The discounted unit price of the deducted instance = Official pay-as-you-go hourly price × User discount.
-For pricing information, see ECS Price Calculator.
+For pricing information, see ECS Pricing Calculator.

 Lifecycle management

-Why do my resource plan and subscription instance, purchased at the same time, have different expiration dates?
+Why do my resource plan and subscription instance have different expiration times?

-Subscription instances: These are like purchasing a physical device.
-To compensate for creation and setup time, the day of purchase is provided free of charge.
+A subscription instance is analogous to purchasing a physical device.
+To account for creation and setup time, the day of purchase is provided at no cost.

-For example, assume you place an order at 15:30 on June 29 for a 1-month term.
+For example, assume that you place an order at 15:30 on June 29 for a 1-month term.

 Item | Subscription instance (first day is free) | Resource plan (first day is not free) |